-3.1.1 EIC R&D targeted program context and INFN program
+3.1.1 EIC R&D targeted program context, INFN program and roles of institutions

 This R&D program application is synergistic and complementary to two other supported eRD programs (eRD102 for the dRICH and eRD109 for the ASIC).
 Seminal work on streaming readout concepts is also carried out by INFN groups in the context of eRD105 (calorimeters readout) and we expect to move then that know-how to the dRICH throughput challenge.
 Applications for funds were shared among the projects consistingly their respective main focus.
 In particular, INFN Torino is no longer part of eRD110 being now responsible in eRD109 for the ALCOR R&D program.
 Instead, INFN and University of Cosenza (S. Fazio and M. Capua) is joining since 2023 this R&D program.
+All the three units (Bologna, Ferrara, Cosenza) will participate to the irradiation campaigns.
+Data analysis is performed mainly in Bologna and Cosenza, as well as the characterisation before and after irradiation, with Bologna as main hub (and where timing measurement will be performed).
+Ferrara unit (who is leading in eRD102) will provide infrastructure (oven for annealing) and will participate to the production of the "cooling box".